rhubarbwu/linguistic-collapse/README.md

 | Agreement ($\mathcal{NC}4$)                  | `-decs`     | means, decisions   |
 | Generalization (and other model info)        | `-loss`     | checkpoints        |

 If all goes well, a CSV-formatted dataframe should be generated.
+See [./artifacts/](./artifacts/) for time-stamped examples.

 ### Visualizations